PhucSon2412/minesweeper-solver/README.md

 ## Acknowledgments

 - Built using Selenium for browser automation
-- Inspired by various Minesweeper solving algorithms and research
+- Inspired by various Minesweeper solving algorithms and research papers
-- Thanks to the Minesweeper community for insights and challenges

-## Disclaimer

-This tool is for educational and entertainment purposes.
-Use responsibly and ensure compliance with the terms of service of any websites you interact with.
+- Special thanks to CSP-based solving approaches